Recycle Guide

 Other: Food waste.
 Extension cords and garden hoses.
 Painted and stained wood.
 Lumber, plywood, and treated wood.
 Pet waste and animal bedding (including straw and chicken manure).

-Cooking oil, kitchen fats and grease*: Must be in a sealed plastic container before putting in the garbage.
+Cooking oil, kitchen fats and grease*: Must be in a sealed container before putting in the garbage.

 *Businesses can set up collection of used cooking oil and/or animal rendering from independent processors.
 Find companies through Metro’s Find a Recycler or call 503-234-3000.